 Even though the assessment process can be complex, most people and families who’ve been through it say the benefits are worth it.

-It will be carried by a multidisciplinary team of two or more health- and social-care professionals who are involved in your care.
+It will be carried by a team of two or more health- and social-care professionals who are involved in your care.

-- Find out more about the assessment process in the Department of Health leaflet, ‘NHS continuing healthcare and NHS-funded nursing care’ (PDF)
+Find out more about the assessment process in the Department of Health leaflet ‘NHS continuing healthcare and NHS-funded nursing care’ (PDF).